Huulivoide/rpiconf/README.md

 TODO:
 * Implement code to only allow global gpu freq/voltage or individual ones.
-* Implement file saving to a custom file.
 * Implement the filesaving dialogues.
 * Add gettext support and translate into Finnish.
 Also optimize layout to better fit translated strings.

-###CONTRIBUTOR:
-If you want to contribute code to this project, please try to
-avoid super optimized and expert code (if such exist) I want to keep this
-simple so even beginners can easily get a hang of what is going on, it is
-for the RPi after all.

 ###License
 This piece of software is given to you under the following license